into your inbox

 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
-Today, we go back to 1984 to witness how, for the first time, John McEnroe and Peter Fleming lost a Davis Cup rubber, a loss that gave the title to Sweden
+Today, we go back to 1984 to witness how, for the first time, John McEnroe and Peter Fleming lost a Davis Cup rubber, a defeat that gave the title to Sweden

-What happened exactly
+What happened exactly on that day?

 - The American dream team: John McEnroe and Peter Fleming

-In 1979, he became the youngest ever US Open Champion, defeating Vitas Gerulaitis (7-5, 6-3, 6-3).
-That year, he also made quite a sensation by edging Bjorn Borg (7-5 4-6 6-2 7-6) to win the WTC Finals.
-In November 1984, he had already claimed seven Grand Slam titles, including four US Open and three Wimbledon crowns.
+In 1979, he became the youngest-ever champion at the US Open, defeating Vitas Gerulaitis (7-5, 6-3, 6-3).
+That year, McEnroe also created quite a stir by beating Bjorn Borg (7-5 4-6 6-2 7-6) to win the WTC Finals.
+By November 1984, he had already claimed seven Grand Slams in singles, including four US Open and three Wimbledon titles.
 His most famous match was the 1980 Wimbledon final, where he lost in five sets against Borg, after winning an outstanding tie-break in the fourth set (18-16).
-No.1 in the world in 1984, he was at the end of his greatest year on the Tour: after a heartbreaking loss in the French Open final (lost to Lendl despite a two-set lead, 3-6, 2-6, 6-4, 7-5, 7-5), he triumphed at both Wimbledon and the US Open, and had lost only one match since Roland-Garros (against Vijay Armitraj, in the Cincinnati first round).
-McEnroe was also the best player in the world at doubles, having claimed 7 Grand Slam titles and having spent 267 weeks as world No 1 since 1982.
+Ranked No1 in the world in 1984, he was at the end of his greatest year on the tour: after a heartbreaking loss in the French Open final (lost to Lendl despite a two-set lead, 3-6, 2-6, 6-4, 7-5, 7-5), he triumphed at both Wimbledon and the US Open, and had lost only one match since Roland-Garros (against Vijay Amritraj in the Cincinnati first round).
+McEnroe was also the best player in the world at doubles, having claimed seven Grand Slams and spent 267 weeks as world No 1 since 1982.

 - The Swedish team: Anders Jarryd and Stefan Edberg

-The place: Davis Cup final, Gothenburg, Sweden
+The place: Gothenburg, Sweden

 In the 1984 Davis Cup final, when the doubles began, the United States were fighting for survival.
 The Americans, displaying what McEnroe would call later “the opposite of team spirit” – with McEnroe and Connors not even talking to each other – were ambushed by great clay court players on a particularly slow surface.
-On the opening day, after Wilander had destroyed Connors in the opening match (6-1, 6-3, 6-3), McEnroe suffered his third loss of the year, defeated by Sundstrom in three sets (13-11, 6-4, 6-3).
+On the opening day, after Wilander had destroyed Connors in the opening match (6-1, 6-3, 6-3), McEnroe suffered only his third loss of the year, defeated by Sundstrom in three sets (13-11, 6-4, 6-3).

-Despite the slow red clay, in doubles, McEnroe and his old-time Peter Fleming were still the favourites.
-They were the two dominant players in the world, and they had both occupied the world No 1 spot all-year-round – McEnroe had even spent 267 weeks as world No 1 since 1982.
+Despite the slow red clay, in doubles, McEnroe and his old-time partner Peter Fleming were still the favourites.
+They were the two dominant players in the world, and they had both occupied the world No 1 spot all-year-round – McEnroe had in fact spent 267 weeks as world No 1 since 1982.
 On top of that, they had never lost in the Davis Cup before, having accumulated 14 wins over the years.
-However, their opponents were not to be underestimated: 18-year-old Stefan Edberg and his partner Anders Jarryd (the man against whom McEnroe had famously lost the plot a few weeks before, in Stockholm) had already defeated the American greats in the US Open semi-finals (3-6, 7-6, 7-5, 7-6).
+However, their opponents were not to be underestimated: 18-year-old Stefan Edberg and his partner Anders Jarryd (the man against whom McEnroe had famously lost the plot a few weeks earlier in Stockholm) had already defeated the American greats in the US Open semi-finals (3-6, 7-6, 7-5, 7-6).

 ”We played great,” said Edberg, who was playing in only his third cup doubles match, according to The New York Times. ”This was my best match ever.”